redhat-sap/molecule.driver/docs/molecule-driver-azure.md

 **`location`** - Azure region for the instance.
 Required.
 No default value.

+Location is not required if resource group already exists.
+In that case all the resources will be created in location of resource group.

 Possible values can be listed with following command:

 ```bash